How Often To Water Pepper Plants – Pepper Watering Tips

 Drainage is Key to Healthy Pepper Plants

 It is one thing to know when your plants are dry, but what about when they are too wet?
 We have written extensively about common pepper plant issues, like yellowing leaves and curling leaves.
-Many of them stem from over-watering or poor drainage.
+Many of them stem from over-watering.
+One of the best ways to avoid over-watering is the allow for proper drainage.

 Watering pepper plant with watering can